hitchtest/django-remindme-tests/README.rst

 =======

 * The tests will only run on *nix systems.
 Windows is not supported.
 * Sometimes the latest version of firefox does not work correctly with selenium.
-If you are experiencing selenium errors, try downgrading firefox one or two versions.
+If you are experiencing selenium/firefox errors, try downgrading firefox one or two versions.

 .. _Django-RemindMe: https://github.com/hitchtest/django-remindme